camupod/CSSMatrix/README.md

 - m11 to m44. m12 is the second element in the first row.

 ## MIT License
+Copyright (C) 2013 Cameron Lakenen

+Same License as below.
+As this code is a modification of the project https://github.com/arian/CSSMatrix it is required to maintain the following license:

 Copyright (c) 2013 Arian Stolwijk